 Under the subscription model, we also encouraged users to set up backup payment methods for recurring charges.
 This helps recover revenue that could have otherwise been lost.

 Offering discounts is an effective way to drive acquisition for B2C businesses.
 We extensively used the capabilities of the subscription model’s coupon functionality to test different coupon codes and discounts, such as limited-time access to promotions, or one time, limited validity offers.
+We also had a giveaway boost through a site called yourdailygiveaway.

 We also tested several pricing strategies to help drive monetization and upgrades, and subscription analytics has helped us understand how customers responded to pricing.
 For instance, we found that some customers prefer paying a monthly fee for our product, even if our annual plan was cheaper in the long run.